H-Reflex flexes its muscles!

 The human body is an extraordinary machine, an unending source of wonder.
 In order to unlock its mysteries, scientists sometimes go out of this world.
 In 2001 and 2002, Dr. Douglas Watt of McGill University in Montreal studied how the human body adapts to weightlessness through his H-Reflex experiment.
-H-reflex was the first medical experiment completed on the International Space Station.
+H-Rreflex was the first medical experiment completed on the International Space Station.

 But how does zero gravity affect an astronaut's body?
 In the weightless space environment, astronauts simply float rather than walk or sit as we do on Earth, and they stop using their body's structure to support themselves.
 After a few weeks, their muscles and bones undergo changes that affect strength, posture and balance.